dask/dask/docs/source/delayed-best-practices.rst

 Every delayed task has an overhead of a few hundred microseconds.
 Usually this is ok, but it can become a problem if you apply dask.delayed too finely.
-In this case it's often best to break up your many tasks into batches, or use on of the dask collections to help you.
+In this case it's often best to break up your many tasks into batches, or use one of the dask collections to help you.

 **Don't**